 After years of constant practice (eventually with six strings) he became heavily involved in the San Francisco blues scene and, by the age of eighteen, was opening for west coast mainstays like Clarence Gatemouth Brown and Robben Ford.

-Deciding that he could move his career along faster with a move to Los Angeles, Juan soon became involved in network television and feature film soundtracks, composing music on guitar, bass and banjo for projects including Universal's Spiderman 3, HDNet's Dan Rather Reports, Animal Planet's If I Ran a Zoo and Agora Entertainment’s The Final.
+Deciding that he could move his career along faster with a move to Los Angeles, Juan John soon became involved in network television and feature film soundtracks, composing music on guitar, bass and banjo for projects including Universal's Spiderman 3, HDNet's Dan Rather Reports, Animal Planet's If I Ran a Zoo and Agora Entertainment’s The Final.

 During this time, he became enamored with the acoustic guitar and began touring the U.S. and many foreign countries honing his skills as a solo acoustic entertainer, garnering accolades wherever he performed.
-In 2007, Juan became the only artist ever to perform for the American Embassy in Kabul, Afghanistan while working with journalist Dan Rather.
+In 2007, Juan John became the only artist ever to perform for the American Embassy in Kabul, Afghanistan while working with journalist Dan Rather.
 He continues touring to this day, recently opening for Grammy-winning, legendary flatpicker David Grier.

-Juan has artist endorsement contracts with prestigious brands McPherson Guitars, Fishman electronics, GHS Strings, Shubb Kapos, L.R Baggs, and Westone Professional Music Products.
+Juan John has artist endorsement contracts with prestigious brands McPherson Guitars, Fishman electronics, GHS Strings, Shubb Kapos, L.R Baggs, and Westone Professional Music Products.
 He performs with and represents their products wherever he goes.
 Juan is currently touring as a solo acoustic entertainer.

 Recently, he finished recording for his forthcoming CD, The Hacienda,

 Michael Wagener, known for working with iconic acts such as Queen, Alice Cooper, Metallica and Ozzy Osbourne among many others.
 After they finished recording, Wagener is quoted on his site as saying "Juan De Hoyos is an amazing player.
 It was a pure pleasure to record him.”